harness/ff-android-client-sdk/README.md

 ### Release builds and ProGuard
 For release builds, Android uses ProGuard to apply optimizations that can affect the behavior of the SDK.

-Please add the following rule to your ProGuard configuration to ensure proper functionality when running your Android app from a release build'
+Please add the following rule to your ProGuard configuration to ensure proper functionality when running your Android app from a release build

 -keep class io.harness.cfsdk.** { *; }